go-hyun77/Rat18S-Compiler/README.md

-"SyntaxAnalyzer.h" contains syntax rules (rewritten to remove any possible left recursion generated in parse trees) that are outputted in "output.txt" simultaneously as the lexer() function parses and generates tokens.
-The appropriate production rules used are outputted under the generated token and lexeme.
+"SyntaxAnalyzer.h" contains production rules rewritten to remove any possible left recursion generated in subsequent parse trees.
+The appropriate production rules used are outputted under the generated token and lexeme simultaneously as lexer() executes.
 If syntax errors exist, the program will output an error message as well as the line number the syntax error is detected on.

       Token: Keyword        Lexeme:   function
 	<Rat18S> -> <Opt Function Definitions> %% <Opt Declaration List> <Statement List>